tnichols217/notes/APBiology/6/Notes/BILL Packet/3 - Test Topics.md

     -   Chargaff
     -   Watson and Crick
 -   Genetic code is universal – what does that mean?
+	- Genetic code remains of the same structure across all organisms
 -   Structure of DNA
+	- Consists of
 -   Central dogma (DNA -> RNA -> protein)
     -   Names of processes
     -   Descriptions of processes